Updated by Dave Parrack on June 26, 2017.

 Variations include classic lines from movies or plots from games.
 Failure to guess correctly could mean having to phone up and sing the chorus of the song to your opponent.

 Abbreviations are everywhere, from company names to phrases shortened for ease of use.
 It’s even possible to abbreviate your entire life by describing what you are up to with just the first letters of each word in that description.

-To play Abbreviations, one of you abbreviates what you’re up to – example: “In a coffee shop in town” becomes ‘IACSIT’ – and the other sets about trying to unabbreviate your short sentence back to its original form.
+To play Abbreviations, one of you abbreviates what you’re up to.
+For example: “In a coffee shop in town” becomes “IACSIT” — and the other sets about trying to un-abbreviate your short sentence back to its original form.
 Be prepared for some rude replies.

 Variations include giving more than just the first letter of each word, and abbreviating something other than your current activity.
-Such as what you think of you truly think of the person you are playing against.
+Such as what you truly think of the person you are playing against.

-We all build lists – from chores for the day to aims in life, from groceries to buy to gadgets we want to buy in the future.
+We all build lists.
+They detail everything from our chores for the day to our overall aims in life; from what groceries we need to the gadgets we want to buy in the future.
 When turned into a game, building lists can be a lot of fun, especially by text.

-The very reason we need mobile phones is because we’re not always at home.
+The reason we all carry smartphones is because we’re not always at home.
 Which makes this game a perfect one to play using mobile devices.